McKinney Austin, Tableau Developer Community Coordinator, Policy and Planning Analyst, APIR

 Jocelyn Milner, Vice Provost, Director of Academic Planning and Institutional Research

 Tableau Software is a business intelligence data visualization tool that allows users to interact with data through dynamic and interactive dashboards, maps, and other presentation formats.
 Learn more: Tableau Software

 The Tableau server environment is a way to share data visualizations in a secure way for a defined audience.

-Currently, the UW-Madison Tableau server is a resource for units and offices that have an institution-wide service role to deliver data to campus audiences.
+The UW-Madison Tableau Server is primarily a resource for units and offices that have an institution-wide service role to deliver data to campus audiences.

 Frequently Asked Questions

 What information will I have access to if I log in to the Tableau Server?